Moremar/IT_tutorials/CyberSecurity/Security/CompTIA_Security+.md

 Some regulations require the storage of some types of data for a given period of time .

 **PII** (Personally Identifiable Information) are data that can identify specific people.
-They can be employee of customer data (full name, driver license number, social security numbers, DoB, email...).
+They can be employee or customer data (full name, driver license number, social security numbers, DoB, email...).

+**SPI** (Sensitive Personal Information) are data about people's origin, opinions or nature.
+SPI include credentials to services, precise geo-localization, genetic data, email content...

+**PHI** (Protected Health Information) is any medical information that can identify an individual, regulated by HIPAA.
+PHI include information about medical/physical/mental health-related conditions, test results, prescriptions, appointments, patient forms, medical bills...

 Multiple regulations defining what are PII and how the must be manipulated :
 - **Privacy Act of 1974** : affect US government computer systems collecting, storing using and sharing PII
 - **HIPAA** (Health Insurance Portability and Accountability Act) : affect healthcare providers, insurance companies, medical data clearing houses...
-- **SOX** (Sarbanes-Oxley) : affect publicly traded US corporations and require some accounting methods and financial reporting requirements
+- **SOX** (Sarbanes-Oxley) : affect publicly traded US corporations and include some accounting methods and financial reporting requirements
 - **GLBA** (Gramm-Leach-Bliley Act) : affect banks, mortgage companies, loan offices, credit card providers...
 - **FISMA** (Federal Information Security Management Act) : require federal agencies to develop, document and implement an information security program to protect their data
 - **PCI-DSS** (Payment Card Industry - Data Security Standard) : contractual obligation for organization manipulating client credit card numbers